pnnl/ExaGO/docs/web/petsc_install.md

 ./config/configure.py --with-debugging=0 COPTFLAGS=-O3 CXXOPTFLAGS=-O3
 ```

 To change the location of the PETSc installation use `--prefix=<location_of_PETSC_install>`.
-If prefix option is not set then PETSc will install files at `/usr`.
+If the prefix option is not set, then PETSc will install files at `/usr`.
 We highly recommend setting a PETSc installation directory with the `--prefix` option.

 #### With MPI and/or BLAS/LAPACK specified
 PETSc will attempt to find its core dependencies (MPI, Blas/Lapack) in certain standard locations.
 If these are in non-standard locations then they can be specified via